-Remember the summer of 2019?
+Remember any tea leaves from the summer of 2019?
 It seemed like every programmatic vendor out there was being acquired: Appcast, ClickIQ, Perengo – if there was programmatic in your offering, someone was interested in buying it.
 Then things calmed down a bit and the acquisitions in our industry took a breather – for a few weeks.

 But then we saw another round of acquisitions, starting with IAC’s purchase of NurseFly and Eurofirm’s purchase of CornerJob in August.
 Next, JobAndTalent acquired a couple of recruiting businesses, and Grupa Pracuj sold Emploi.
 Things calmed down somewhat at the end of the year – no doubt as both buyers and sellers assessed their relative positions for 2020.
 (And please note – the activity I’m listing here is not exhaustive – I know I miss some of the deals along the way!).

 Then the new year started with BISNOW Media buying the long-established SelectLeaders, a job board for for real estate professionals.
 A few weeks later the German company Intermedia bought Get In GmbH, and a few weeks after that En-Japan purchased the IT freelancer marketplace Brocante.

 Interestingly enough – although not a surprise – CareerBuilder was at the same time selling off yet another piece of itself.
 This time, it sold its background screen service (called, amazing enough, CareerBuilder Employment Screening) to Accurate Background.
 It kind of makes you wonder what will be left of the company by the end of the year!